2005 United States motorcycle Grand Prix

 The 2005 United States motorcycle Grand Prix was the eighth round of the 2005 MotoGP Championship.
-It took place on the weekend of July 8–10, 2005 at Laguna Seca.
+It took place on the weekend of July 8–10, 2005 at Mazda Raceway Laguna Seca.
 Only the MotoGP class raced here because of the Californian law on air pollution, which forbids 2-stroke engines in the state.

 This round was the first motorcycle Grand Prix hosted by the United States since 1994.